2 in custody after Vegas shooting lefts 1 dead, 1 critical

 LAS VEGAS (AP) - Las Vegas police say two men were taken into custody following a shooting that left one person dead and another hospitalized with critical injuries.

 Police Lt.
-Ray Spencer said investigators were trying to determine the circumstances of the shooting that occurred early Saturday morning at a shopping plaza, KTNV-TV reported..
+Ray Spencer said investigators were trying to determine the circumstances of the shooting that occurred early Saturday morning at a shopping plaza, KTNV-TV reported.

 Spencer said officers took into custody a man found standing outside a hookah lounge and another man who was seen running from the scene.